-Peter Smith is a Senior Associate in the Litigation practice in Dubai.
-He is recommended as “notable” in the Legal 500, 2019 (Dispute Resolution: Arbitration and International Litigation: Tier 1) and as “notable” in the Legal 500, 2019.
+Peter Smith is a Senior Associate in Al Tamimi’s Litigation practice in Dubai.
+He is recommended as a ‘Rising Star’ in the Legal 500, 2020 (Dispute Resolution: Arbitration and International Litigation: Tier 1) and as “notable” in the Legal 500, 2019.

-Peter is a barrister with experience of a wide range of commercial disputes, including banking and finance, technology and construction, and professional negligence (acting for both claimants and defendants, including professional indemnity insurers).
-He has also represented claimants in employment tribunal proceedings.
-Peter has extensive knowledge of media law including defamation (both libel and slander), malicious falsehood, data protection and media regulation.
+Peter is a barrister with experience of a wide range of commercial disputes including banking and finance, employment, technology and construction, real estate and professional negligence (acting for both claimants and defendants, including professional indemnity insurers).
+He has an extensive knowledge of cross-jurisdictional media law including defamation (both libel and slander), malicious falsehood, data protection and media regulation.

-- Mashreq Al Islami Finance Company PJSC (formerly Al Badr Islamic Finance Company PJSC) v Babar Rehman CFI-016 (breach of Ijarah residential property agreement)
+- Mashreq Al Islami Finance Company PJSC (formerly Al Badr Islamic Finance Company PJSC) v Babar Rehman DIFC CFI 016 (breach of Ijarah residential property agreement) and

-- Tavira Securities Limited v (1) Re Point Ventures FZCO (2) Jai Narain Gupta (3) Mayank Kumar (4) Saroj Gupta CFI-026 (breach of contract; jurisdiction)
+- Tavira Securities Limited v (1) Re Point Ventures FZCO (2) Jai Narain Gupta (3) Mayank Kumar (4) Saroj Gupta DIFC CFI 026 (breach of contract; jurisdiction)

-- Sunteck Lifestyles Limited v (1) Al Tamimi and Company Limited (2) Grand Valley General Trading LLC CFI-048 (interim injunction)
+- Sunteck Lifestyles Limited v (1) Al Tamimi and Company Limited (2) Grand Valley General Trading LLC DIFC CFI 048 (interim injunction)

-- GlobeMed Gulf Healthcare Solutions LLC v Oman Insurance Company PSC CFI-015 (ongoing)
+- GlobeMed Gulf Healthcare Solutions LLC v Oman Insurance Company PSC DIFC CFI 015 (ongoing)

-- Associa MENA Owners Association Services v IT-UP-02 Index Tower Residential Body Corporate SCT-355
+- Associa MENA Owners Association Services v IT-UP-02 Index Tower Residential Body Corporate DIFC SCT 355

-- Experience of litigation in the UAE Courts (particularly Dubai Courts) and under UAE law; applications to the Joint Judicial Committee established by Dubai Decree 19 of 2016; expert evidence on DIFC law in support of proceedings in foreign jurisdictions (principally Singapore).
+- Litigation in the UAE Courts (particularly Dubai Courts) and under UAE law; applications to the Joint Judicial Committee established by Dubai Decree 19 of 2016; expert evidence on DIFC law in support of proceedings in foreign jurisdictions (principally England and Singapore).

 - Legislative drafting: proposed Federal legislation; amendments to existing legislation in Dubai and in DIFC; memorandums of understanding between DIFC DRA and Emirate of Ras Al Khaimah.

-- Foreign laws: experienced in the application of foreign laws in proceedings including New York State, English, UAE and other GCC, and Swiss.
+- Foreign laws: the application of foreign laws in proceedings (New York State, English, Swiss, UAE and other GCC).

-- Employment: advising employees and employers on disputes in the Court of First Instance and the Small Claims Tribunal in respect of DIFC and English employment law (e.g. restrictive covenants/non-compete clauses; bonus and other clawbacks; injunctive relief; third party disclosure; statutory rights).
+- Employment: advising employees and employers on disputes in the Court of First Instance and the Small Claims Tribunal in respect of DIFC and English employment law (e.g. restrictive covenants/non-compete clauses; rights to bonuses and clawback obligations; injunctive relief; third party disclosure; statutory rights).

-- Commercial litigation: disputes involving sales of goods and the supply of goods and services; misrepresentation claims and litigation over distribution agreements; general banking and finance contacts (including derivatives); and real property.
+- General commercial litigation: disputes involving sales of goods and the supply of goods and services; misrepresentation claims and litigation over distribution agreements; general banking and finance contacts (including derivatives); and real property.

 - Alternative dispute resolution: acting for numerous SMEs and sole traders in the UK Financial Conduct Authority’s Interest Rate Hedging Product Review, including very substantial awards of basic redress and consequential losses (MJH Executive Homes Limited and MJH Investments Limited).